Azure/azure-sdk-for-js/sdk/storage/storage-blob-changefeed/README.md

 ### Compatibility

-For this preview, this library is only compatible with Node.js.
+For now, this library is only compatible with Node.js.

 ## Key concepts